Jenny Ovtcharov

 Jenny Ovtcharov (née Mellström; born October 1, 1988) is a Swedish table tennis player.

 Career

-She grew up in the north of Sweden, Umeå, where her career started.
+She grew up in the north of Sweden in Umeå, where her career started.
 She won Swedish youth championships in table tennis in 2002, 2003 and 2004.
 She played for the Swedish national team for 8 years.

 Personal life

 She is married to the Olympic medalist Dimitrij Ovtcharov.
 They have a daughter together, Emma.